-Another police shooting acquittal worries black gun owners
+Black gun owners worried by acquittal in Castile shooting

 Tamir Rice, a 12-year-old boy with a pellet gun tucked into his waistband, was fatally shot by a white Cleveland police officer in November 2014.
 But a grand jury declined to indict patrolman Timothy Loehmann, who fired the fatal shot, or training officer Frank Garmback.
 The city settled Rice’s family’s lawsuit for $6 million.

-Michael Brown, an unarmed 18-year-old boy, was fatally shot by a white officer, Darren Wilson, in August 2014 in Ferguson, Missouri.
+Michael Brown, an unarmed 18-year-old, was fatally shot by a white officer, Darren Wilson, in August 2014 in Ferguson, Missouri.
 Their confrontation was not captured on video.
 A grand jury declined to indict Wilson, and the Justice Department opted against civil rights charges.
 Wilson later resigned.

 Only one police officer in recent publicized cases is facing jail time.